Nnouka/java_reflection_example/README.md

 This is done in reflections.ReflectEntity class.

 Note.
-The key to reflecting the class and its properties is reflections.ReflectEntity.tClass property in the RelectEntiry class
+The key to reflecting the class and its properties is reflections.ReflectEntity.tClass property in the ReflectEntity class

 We pass the Class<?> to reflect here
 ```java